perezmas/ethereum/README.md

 # Tools Used
 - Java
 - React
-- Tailwind CSS
-- Vite
+- Solidity
 - Metamask
 - GIPHY API
 - Alchemy Blockchain API
+- Tailwind CSS
+- Vite

 # What I Learned
 * How to incorporate developer APIs into my projects